SprocketTools/SprocketBot/ANTISCAM.md

 - What do you want Sprocket Bot to ping when it detects a hacked account?

 ### Notes:
 This tool will not work properly if other bots or automated systems will punish users before Sprocket Bot detects the accounts.
-For example, if another bot will time out a user for sending two links in 1 second, then the bot won't kick them from the server.
+For example, if another bot will timeout a user for sending two links in 1 second, and Sprocket Bot is configured to timeout at 4 flagged messages, then Sprocket Bot won't be effective at detecting the accounts.
 All messages and actions flagged by the bot are logged to an internal debug channel, so that I can ensure false positives are being avoided.
 These logs do not show what server the action originates from.

 Updated on July 8th, 2024